truebucha/md/accommodation/purse.md

 # Mama

- 10 000 ?

  2009 48.100

  2006 20.500

 # Belorus Flat
- Mama - payed for April 300BYN
+ Mama - payed for May 300BYN

- Sergey - payed for April $400 (limit 2000)
+ Sergey - payed for June $400 (limit 2000)

- Alexander - payed for April €100
+ Alexander - payed for June €100

 # backpack